NCAR/python-tutorial/source/tutorials/beginner.rst

 that anyone with programming experience already knows.
 This tutorial attempts to hit the sweet spot between too high-level and too low-level.
 By using coding examples with real atmospheric datasets and questions, the skills and techniques taught are easily applied to actual atmospheric or oceanic workflows.
-The intermediate and advanced tutorials were developed by working closely with scientists to transform their old code into Python using the most up-to-date tools for advanced computing.
 We hope that this tailored approach to teaching and sharing computational tools effectively addresses the concerns and needs of the geoscience community.